AdobeDocs/launch.en/help/extension-reference/core-extension/overview.md

 #### Custom Code

 Specify any custom code that must exist as a condition of the event.
 Use the built-in code editor to enter the custom code.
+The custom code *must* return `true` to trigger an action or `false` to not trigger the action.

 1. Click **[!UICONTROL Open Editor]**.
 1. Type the custom code.